Who Is Vince Neil?

 Vince Neil has toned down his lifestyle substantially from his wild younger years.
 When asked about his past, he says confidently, "I don't have any regrets.
 Anything that I've done wrong, I've learned from."
 He has recently appeared on reality TV shows such as VH1's The Surreal Life, released more solo albums, and penned an autobiography entitled Tattoos & Tequila.
 Still, heavy metal and rock music are at the heart and soul of everything he does: "We're lucky, being musicians, to be able to put our feelings in song and let other people experience it along with us.
 We're very, very fortunate."

 In 2014, Neil, Sixx, Lee and Mars reunited for what was dubbed "The Final Tour."
-Set to run through the end of 2015, the tour showcased the aging but still-energetic hair rockers thrilling fans with "Girls, Girls, Girls," "Home Sweet Home" and other hits.
+Running through the end of 2015, the tour showcased the aging but still-energetic hair rockers thrilling fans with "Girls, Girls, Girls," "Home Sweet Home" and other hits.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!